 Really, after looking at my photos, I wish I could hire a helicopter to see the formation from above, like the photos at the visitor’s center.
 That would be an amazing way to see this site.

 As part of my admission ticket to Stonehenge, I could have also toured Old Sarum (another neolithic site), seen the Magna Carta in the Salisbury Cathedral, as well as explored Salisbury (it looked quaint).
-In all the brochures they recommend you allow a least 5 hours to see everything.
-I spent an hour and 10 minutes at the site and a total of maybe 3 hours in the Salisbury area.
+In all the brochures they recommend you allow a least five hours to see everything.
+I spent an hour and 10 minutes at the site and a total of maybe three hours in the Salisbury area.
 If it hadn’t been raining (and if I hadn’t been going to Bath in the afternoon), I would’ve stayed to check out more.
 This is, again, why I’d recommend driving.